-EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization and is a metric used to evaluate a company’s operating performance.
-It can be seen as the indicator of cash flow from the entire company’s operations.
+EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
+It is a metric used to evaluate a company’s operating performance.
+EBITDA can be seen as the indicator of cash flow from the entire company’s operations.

 To know the EBITDA, you need to know the Gross Margin and Indirect Production costs.

-EBIT stands for Earnings Before Interest and Taxes (EBIT), and is a company’s net income before income tax and interest expenses have been deducted.
-As one of the biggest expense in farming business is the depreciation of machinery, EBIT is used to analyse the performance of a company’s core operations.
+EBIT stands for Earnings Before Interest and Taxes (EBIT).
+It is a company’s net income before income tax and interest expenses have been deducted.
+As one of the biggest expenses in farming business is the depreciation of machinery, EBIT is used to analyse the performance of a company’s core operations.

 The main metric that all businesses need to follow is the Net Profit.

 The Tax part of the budget is highly dependent on local country tax rules.
-As in many EU countries there is no income tax (or corporate tax) on business profit, we decided to exclude the corporate tax from Budget to keep it simple!
+As in many EU countries, there is no income tax (or corporate tax) on business profit.

 Crop production costs (COP/t)